AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_1.md

 The solubility of a gas in a solution changes proportionally to the partial pressure above said solution [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).

 A formula that illustrates this relationship is Henry's Law, given below.
+[The formula below isn't shown as Latex format.
+Is it possible to make it look like LaTex equations?
+You can check here for the formatting:https://confluence.cornell.edu/display/AGUACLARA/Style+Guide+for+Figures%2C+Tables%2C+and+Equations]

 $C=k\Delta P$